1) Never Start your SoP with:

 One-liner samples:

-3) Details From the Second Sentance
+3) Details after the Opening Line

-After that attention-grabbing line, you need to write some details about that experience.
+After that attention-grabbing line, you must write some details about that experience.
 Discuss in 1-2 sentences about it and how it guided you to apply to the JET Program.
 Narrow down the details and be concise to your reader.
 Doing this will ensure they know why you are interested in the program.

 From my 2012 SoP

 (Passing off the baton to my vice principal in the 200-meter relay on Sport’s Day at Niwashirodai Junior High School was an unforgettable moment as an Assistant Language Teacher in Japan.)
-I have the pleasure of working for Interac as an ALT until March 2013.
+Now, I have the pleasure of working for Interac as an ALT until March 2013.
 For my next goal, I am determined to bring my skills to the JET Program as an ALT in elementary and special needs classes, based on my recent experiences as an ALT and former English grammar tutor.

 The next 2 lines are about my past experience and what I want to do on JET with my skills.
 Every applicant is different so don’t compare yourself to me.
 Focus on what you have and can bring to the program.
 Your writing won’t be perfect, just remember to revise and be conscious of your space.
 Your introduction should be 5 sentences, max!

-4) Transition to your first body paragraph
+4) Transitioning to your first body paragraph

 The final line in your SoP introduction should be a transition to help the reader understand what your plans are and hint about your future goals.
 You want the reader to know what to expect in the coming paragraphs.